jmsaltzman/pi_setup/README.rst

   sudo raspi-config

 * Setup wifi or wired access with the desktop taskbar *Wireless & Wired Network Settings* program, upper right.

-If using wi-fi only, comment out the "iface eth0..." line in:
+* If using wi-fi only, check the following file and comment out the "iface eth0..." line if it's there:

 .. code-block:: bash